emberlzhang/fish-game-psychopy/README.md

 # FishTask

-PsychoPy Fish Game 6 Block 20 trials Version 2022 August by Rupak Krishnamurthy
+PsychoPy Fish Game Version 2023 by Janet Chang

-Adopted from a previous version developed by Qixiu Fu
+Adapted from PsychoPy Version 2022 August by Rupak Krishnamurthy and previous version developed by Qixiu Fu

 Input/Response setting

     Hard-coded button press from a keyboard